kelynnski/kelynnski.github.io/_portfolio/portfolio-1.md

    print(answer, sources)

 ```
->Output (Pass/Fail status and answer to the questions):
+>Output (Pass/Fail status and answer to the questions):<br>

->Pass - No, the Sociology BS program does not have accreditation.
+>Pass - No, the Sociology BS program does not have accreditation.<br>

->Fail - The accrediting agency for the Leadership & Management, MLM program is AACSB (Association to Advance Collegiate Schools of Business).
+>Fail - The accrediting agency for the Leadership & Management, MLM program is AACSB (Association to Advance Collegiate Schools of Business).<br>
 >Pass - Experiential learning opportunities for the Complex Systems Science, MS program include the option for students to engage in research or related activities, typically in the form of a capstone project, under the guidance of a faculty mentor.
-These opportunities allow students to apply their knowledge and skills in practical settings and gain hands-on experience in complex systems science.
+These opportunities allow students to apply their knowledge and skills in practical settings and gain hands-on experience in complex systems science.<br>

->Pass - An ideal candidate for the Social Entrepreneurship & Community Development Graduate Certificate is an individual who is currently working in or interested in working in any sort of community-facing role, seeking to be innovative in the creation or further development of programs.
+>Pass - An ideal candidate for the Social Entrepreneurship & Community Development Graduate Certificate is an individual who is currently working in or interested in working in any sort of community-facing role, seeking to be innovative in the creation or further development of programs.<br>
 >Pass - Yes, the Biomimicry Graduate Certificate program is eligible for course recommendations and quick enrolls.

 ## Automated Tool Assessment Form Completion Project